-Communication is one of Toggl’s core company values.
+Communication is one of Toggl Track’s core company values.
 Not seeing each other daily means we have to be extra open, clear, and honest in our communication.
 Once you have finished the amazing preparation work, make sure to communicate details to the meetup participants.
 People should know what to expect from the week, as well as all logistic details, to have a pleasant travel experience.

-In Toggl, we create an info document with all content and logistic details about the meetup and share it at least a week before the trip with all participants.
+At Toggl Track, we create an info document with all content and logistic details about the meetup and share it at least a week before the trip with all participants.
 The info document includes:

 - The clearly stated goal of the meetup

 - A reminder to have passport, plane ticket, visa, and travel insurance ready